vivin/gradle-semantic-build-versioning/README.md

 }
 ```

-The `tag` task exposes six predefined-closures that allow you to provide the tag message via environment variables, system or project properties, each mandatory or optional; you are also able to specify the name of the variable or property.
-If the respective variable or property is set but has no value, an empty annotated tag is created, if the variable or property is not set at all, a lightweight tag is created.
-If the mandatory variants are used, the absence of the variable or property is considered an error, an empty value still works for a no-message annotated tag.
-This way you can make sure the user does not forget to set the message when you want to force only annotated tags being created.
+The `tag` task exposes six predefined-closures that allow you to provide the tag message via environment or system variables, or project properties (each of which can be made optional or mandatory); you are also able to specify the name of the variable or property.
+In the optional variants, if the respective variable or property is set but has no value, an empty annotated-tag is created.
+If the variable or property is not set at all, a lightweight tag is created.
+If the mandatory variants are used, the absence of the variable or property is considered an error, but an empty value can still be used for an annotated tag without a message.
+This way you can not only make sure that the user does not forget to set a message, but can also mandate the creation of annotated tags.

 **Example:** Retrieving the tag message from an environment variable:
 ```gradle